Program areas at Golden Triangle

 Ambassador - the Golden Triangle ambassadors clean the neighborhood's public spaces, parks, and street amenities.
 The ambassadors create a sense of safety and keep the neighborhood streets clean and Golden.

-Community activities & recovery efforts - the bid works to provide various public services to the constituents of the bid, including indoor and outdoor events, emergency preparedness initiatives, and other programs.
+Community activities & recovery efforts - the organization works to provide various public services to the constituents of the bid, including indoor and outdoor events, exercise classes, emergency preparedness initiatives, and other programs.
 The bid also helps local, regional, and national retail businesses find the perfect downtown location.
-As the impact of covid 19 continues to be felt throughout the city, the bid continues to devote significant resources to recovery efforts, including working with the dc government and wdcep to help attract office and retail tenants to the neighborhood, and creating outdoor spaces, events, and activations to encourage workers to return to their offices.
+As economic recovery continues in the neighborhood, the bid is working with the dc government to develop a plan that reimagines the downtown and sets forward an implementation plan.
+The bid has also taken a more active role in marketing the neighborhood, activating public spaces to attract workers and visitors, and bringing in art initiatives.

-Safety, continuity & homeless outreach - the bid works in partnership with local social service providers to help transition homeless individuals into housing and to provide necessary services.
+Safety, continuity, and outreach - the bid works in partnership with local social service providers to help transition homeless individuals into housing and to provide necessary services.

-Marketing and communication - the bid works to convey a public image of the District of columbia as a safe, clean, attractive, and world-class destination for businesses, as well as for government institutions and tourism.
+Marketing and communications - the bid works to convey a public image of the District of columbia as a safe, clean, attractive, and world-class destination for businesses.
+As well as for government institutions and tourism.
 The goal is to communicate the diversity and vitality of the Golden Triangle bid area, attract tenants, encourage a return to office and to support businesses.

 Innovation District - the bid works with george Washington university, Washington d.c. government, Washington d.c. economic partnership ("wdcep"), and other partners to create an innovation District within the Golden Triangle boundaries.
 The innovation District is built off the existing presence of three key tech sectors in medtech, govtech, and edtech while focusing on the broader themes of equity, social innovation and digital engagement.